ietf-ivy-wg/network-inventory-location/draft-ietf-ivy-network-inventory-location.md

 Please apply the following replacements:

-* XXXX --> the assigned RFC number for this I-D
+* XXXX --> the assigned RFC number for this document
 * AAAA --> the assigned RFC number for {{!I-D.ietf-ivy-network-inventory-yang}}

 ## Terminology and Notations